matloff/revisit/README.md

 code, re-run in full or in part, save/load branches and so on.
 All output will be displayed in the R console portion of the background window.

-By the way, **revisit** has automatically created branch 0, identical to the original author code, but with an identifying comment line.
+By the way, if Load Branch # is 0 and the branch 0 file cannot be found, revisit will attempt to load the original author code.
+If that file is found, revisit will automatically create the branch 0 file, identical to the original author code, but with an identifying comment line.

 To replay the author's code, we click Run/Continue .
 The new screen is: